Computer Station Nation is reader-supported.

 Rating: 7.9/10

-The G305 is the cheapest entry into Logitech’s LIGHTSPEED ecosystem.
-At $39.99 you get the same 2.4 GHz wireless protocol the $150 Superlight 2 uses, a HERO sensor accurate enough for most competitive play, and a battery life measured in months.
-It runs on a single AA and never needs charging in the traditional sense.
+The G305 is the cheapest way into Logitech’s LIGHTSPEED ecosystem.
+At $39.99 you get the same 2.4 GHz wireless the $150 Superlight 2 runs on, a HERO sensor accurate enough for most competitive play, and nine months of battery on a AA battery.
+You basically never have to think about charging it.

-The main compromise is weight.
-At ~99g with the battery installed, it’s noticeably heavier than the lightweight mice on this list.
-For players coming from a standard office mouse that feels normal.
-For players who’ve used a 60g mouse, it will feel heavy.
+The tradeoff is weight.
+At ~99g with the battery installed, it’s noticeably heavier than the rest of this list.
+Coming from a typical office mouse, that feels normal.
+Coming from a 60g mouse, it’ll feel heavy.

 - LIGHTSPEED wireless for $39.99